Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Visa®, MasterCard®, and Discover® credit cards and electronic checks are accepted.
 A convenience fee may apply.

 We have detailed information provided on one page for your convenience.
-Please visit the Water & Sewer Rate page.
+Please visit our Water & Sewer Rate page here.

 In addition to the tests performed at the treatment plant, 100 samples each month are analyzed from various areas of the County water distribution system and tested for bacteria, and chlorine residual.
 If any test is positive, a new sample is taken from the same area and re-tested.
 Positive findings must be reported to the Maryland Department of the Environment, and the public would be notified through the media.
 Harford County has never had a confirmed positive reading related to the water quality of the distribution system.